LenX1/EmployeeManagementSoftware/README.md

 # EmployeeManagementSoftware
-Project with HTML, CSS and PHP
+Project with HTML, CSS, PHP and MySQL